segmind/cral-docs/object-detection-contribute.md

 - `log_model_config_params` - a function which takes in an object of ModelConfig and logs it to track
 - `create_training_model` - a function which takes in a tf.keras.Model object of a backbone and an object of ModelConfig and creates the training model
 - `create_inference_model` - a function that takes in a tf.keras.Model object of the training model and converts into prediction model
-- A checkpoint trained on a dataset, this will be used later in unittest.
+- A checkpoint trained on a **chess-dataset**, this will be used later in unittest.

 So after the above have been done we should be able to do: